-Based on a student’s ability to work independently and persevere with problems, along with his or her past mathematical performance, he or she is placed into one of our Upper School math courses.
-A major goal at this level is to help students learn to write and to interpret mathematical arguments.
+Based on a student’s ability to work independently and persevere with problems, along with his or her past mathematical coursework and performance, standardized testing, and teacher recommendation, they are placed into one of our Upper School math courses.
+Students in each course engage in productive struggle while tackling problem sets as part of our problem-based learning model.
+A major goal at this level is to help students learn to write, interpret, and discuss mathematical arguments.

-Student placement is evaluated in the spring of each year, recognizing that students at this age develop at different rates and appreciating that there is more than one path through Fay’s private school math program.
+Student placement is evaluated in the fall and spring of each year, recognizing that students at this age develop at different rates and appreciating that there is more than one path through Fay’s math program.